-The 2014 Cable Guide provides an in-depth look at leading cable networks and the top trends affecting the upfront market.
+The 2015 Cable Guide provides a look at leading cable networks and the top trends affecting the upfront market.
 Individual profiles explore the integrated media opportunities each network offers and highlight each network’s programming and audience.

 Reaching the right audiences in the new digital world is crucial for marketers today.
 Ad Age's Audience Buying Guide offers profiles of ad networks, platforms and solution providers to guide you through the many choices available.